sentioxyz/iota/crates/iota/genesis.md

 # Genesis Ceremony

-This document lays out the step-by-step process for orchestrating a Sui Genesis Ceremony.
+This document lays out the step-by-step process for orchestrating a IOTA Genesis Ceremony.

 ## Prerequisites

 Each validator participating in the ceremony will need the following:

 - Ed25519 Public key
-- Sui network address // WAN
+- IOTA network address // WAN
 - Narwhal_primary_to_primary network address // WAN
 - Narwhal_worker_to_primary network address // LAN
 - Narwhal_primary_to_worker network address // LAN